North Bridge Refurbishment

 The restoration and upgrades will be phased, and include:

-- Structural steelwork repair
+- Structural steelwork repairs

 - Grit blasting and repainting of the structural steelwork

-- Repairs to the cast iron facades and the underside of the bridge’s concrete deck
+- Repairs to the cast iron façades

-- Replacement of expansion joints and joints at road level
+- Replacement of expansion joints

 During enabling works, the latest technology has been used to maximise efficiency working closely with the council, an effective BIM Execution Plan (BEP) has been created.
 The existing structure has been 3D laser scanned, using drones, and modelled.
 This has informed decisions on buildability and clash detection, and the model will also help the council with planning and undertaking future maintenance on the bridge.